videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/interactive-live-streaming/handling-participants/invite-guest-on-stage.md

 # Invite Guest on Stage - Javascript

-In this guide, we will see how you can request a viewer to join your livestream by using the `changeMode()`.
+This guide explains the process of inviting a viewer to join a livestream using the `changeMode()` method.

 :::note
-Before going forward in this guide, do make sure all the attendees join the meeting with mode as `VIEWER` and the host joins with mode as `CONFERENCE`
+Before proceeding with this guide, ensure that all attendees join the meeting with the mode set to `VIEWER`, while the host joins with the mode set to `CONFERENCE`.
 :::

-Let's first have a look at how we will be using the `PubSub` mechanism to acheive the requesting and switching of the participant's mode.
+The diagram below illustrates the utilization of the `PubSub` mechanism to facilitate the requesting and switching of the participant's mode.

 ![invite-guest-pubsub](https://cdn.videosdk.live/website-resources/docs-resources/invite_guest_pubsub.png)

 ### Step 1: Loading Viewer List

-The host will see a list of participants who have joined as `VIEWER` along with a button that, when selected, will invite that user to join the livestream.
+First, the host will be presented with a list of participants who have joined as `VIEWER`, accompanied by a button that, when selected, will invite that user to join the livestream.

 ```js
 const participants = meeting.participants;